RaeLynn: 2012–2018: After The Voice and WildHorse

 As of 2012, she was signed to Republic Nashville.
 She has written songs with Natalie Hemby, Jon Randall, John Wiggins, and fellow Voice contestants Nicolle Galyon and Hailey Steele.

-She has performed a song co-written with Miranda Lambert entitled "Lie", and returned with fellow finalists Chris Mann and Juliet Simms to perform at the semifinal results show on the third season of The Voice, performing her new single, "Boyfriend".
+She has performed a song co-written with Miranda Lambert entitled "Lie", and returned with fellow finalists Chris Mann and Juliet Simms to perform at the semi-final results show on the third season of The Voice, performing her new single, "Boyfriend".
 "Boyfriend" later charted on the Bubbling Under Hot 100 Singles chart, which acts as a 25-song extension to the Hot 100, thus making her the first contestant to chart on one of Billboard's overall singles charts for post-Voice activity.
 The single sold 27,000 copies in its debut week.

 She performed backing vocals for Blake Shelton's 2013 single, "Boys 'Round Here", which debuted at No. 67 on the U.S. Billboard Hot 100 chart, and peaked at No. 16.
 The song is also featured on Shelton's album, Based on a True Story….
 She was signed to Dr. Luke's publishing label Prescription Songs in April 2013.

 RaeLynn's debut single to country radio, "God Made Girls", was released on July 1, 2014.
 On December 2, 2014, she performed her single on season seven of The Voice.
 It went on to be a Top 10 hit on the Billboard Hot Country Songs chart and a Top 20 hit on the Billboard Country Airplay charts, and was certified Gold by the RIAA.
 On January 13, 2015, RaeLynn released an EP through Valory Music Co. titled Me, which debuted at No. 49 on the Billboard 200, and No. 7 on the Top Country Albums chart, with 5,500 copies sold in its first week.
 "For a Boy" was released on March 23, 2015 as RaeLynn's second single to country radio.
 It was less successful than its predecessor and a year later, in April 2016, it was announced that RaeLynn had parted ways with Valory Music Co., leaving her debut album delayed until 2017.

 On June 7, 2016, it was announced that RaeLynn had signed a new record deal with Warner Bros.
 Nashville.
 "Love Triangle" was released on July 11, 2016 as her first single for the label.
 It served as the lead-off to her debut album, WildHorse, which was released on March 24, 2017.
 Sounds Like Nashville praised RaeLynn's "standout debut" and called its lead single, "Love Triangle", "country music storytelling at its finest and country radio is better because of it."

-WildHorse landed within the Top 10 on Billboard’s All-Genre Album Sales Chart and debuted at No.1 on the Billboard Country Albums Chart, marking the first female country artist to do so since Maren Morris' debut HERO.
+WildHorse landed within the Top 10 on Billboard's All-Genre Album Sales Chart and debuted at No.1 on the Billboard Country Albums Chart, marking the first female country artist to do so since Maren Morris' debut HERO.